 Discuss key elements of the basis for emergency planning.

-Discuss the general topics of the emergency planning .
+Discuss the general topics of the emergency planning requirements.

-Discuss the difference between the two emergency classification levels in terms of safety significance to the public
+Discuss the difference between the two emergency classification levels in terms of safety significance to the public.

 Discuss the key functions performed by members of the licensee’s emergency response organization, including the personnel responsible for emergency classification during normal operations and back shifts.

-Discuss the notification process and timeliness for completing offsite notifications ().
+Discuss the notification process and timeliness for completing offsite notifications (federal, state, and local).

 Discuss response plans for restoring the facility to a safe status following an accident.